brainboxdotcc/DPP/docpages/make_a_bot/windows_wsl.md

 This Tutorial will use WSL's default distribution, **Ubuntu**!
 You might use other Distros if you prefer, but keep in mind the setup process might be different!

 1. Make sure you have installed your WSL 2 environment properly using [this guide to setup up WSL](https://docs.microsoft.com/en-us/windows/wsl/install) and [this guide to connect to Visual Studio Code](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).
 2. Now open PowerShell as an Admin and type `wsl` to start up your subsystem.
-If you want to set up a CMake project (recommended for production bots) now, consider continuing your path of becoming the master of all Discord bots [here](https://dpp.dev/buildcmake.html), otherwise keep following this guide!
+If you want to set up a CMake project (recommended for production bots) now, consider continuing your path of becoming the master of all Discord bots \ref buildcmake "here", otherwise keep following this guide!
 3. Go to your home directory using `cd ~`
 4. Download the latest build for your Distro using `wget [url here]`.
 In this guide we will use the latest build for 64 bit Ubuntu: `wget -O libdpp.deb https://dl.dpp.dev/latest`
 5. Finally install all required deps and the library using `sudo apt-get install libopus0 && sudo apt-get install -y libopus-dev && sudo apt-get install -y libsodium-dev && sudo dpkg -i libdpp.deb && rm libdpp.deb`